Tidal Source Code Analysis

-You will need the ID of the application for which you are going to perform the source code analysis.
-You can find it in the URL bar when looking at an application. ex.
+You will need the ID of the application you are going to perform the source code analysis on.
+You can find it in the URL bar when looking at an application in Accelerator. ex.
 If you are viewing an application in Tidal, the URL will show

 https://[your workspace].tidal.cloud/apps/111/overviewin this case 111 is the application ID.

-Lastly, you will need a local copy of the source code for the application.
+You will need a copy of the source code files for the application locally on your device.

-Perform the source code analysis and upload the result immediately to your workspace.
-This is Tidal Tools’ default behaviour.
-To do so, all you need to do is run the following command.
+Perform the source code analysis and upload the result immediately to your workspace:

-On a Machine with internet access, you need to install, and configure Tidal Tools.
+On a machine with internet access, install, and configure Tidal Tools.

-On the machine that has no internet access, you will now restore Tidal Tools using the following command.
+On the machine that has no internet access, you will now restore the backup:

 tidal restore tidal-snapshot_DATE.tar

---offlineflag indicates to Tidal Tools that the output needs to be stored in a file instead of being uploaded.
+--offlineflag indicates that the results are saved to a local file, instead of being uploaded.

-After the analysis is completed, you will find a zip file called,
+After the analysis is completed, you will find the results in a file called

-Back to the machine with internet access, you can now upload your results to your workspace with this command.
+On the machine with internet access, upload the results to your workspace:

-You need to install Docker in order to complete the source code analysis.
-This is because the analysis uses several system dependent software libraries so by using Docker the analysis can use those libraries without you requiring to install the correct versions and dependencies.
+You need to install Docker to complete the source code analysis.
+This is because the analysis uses several system-dependent software libraries.
+By using Docker, the analysis can use those libraries without requiring you to install any other dependencies.

 The entire code analysis process takes place locally on your machine.
 It will scan your files locally looking for common patterns and information when modernizing.
 The only data that is captured and sent from the analysis are the results of the analysis and the associated metadata.
 You can view all raw analysis results sent to Tidal Accelerator before they are sent, by performing an offline analysis and viewing the results file locally.
 See the overview for more information on how to do that.